When talking about high-visibility clothing and the rules your company should follow, you may have heard of the term ANSI 107.

 The ANSI/ISEA 107 standard was first established in 1999, as 107-1999.
 ANSI 107-1999 was the first standard for the design of high visibility safety apparel.
 It wasn’t until late 2008, when the first U.S. Federal regulation (23 CFR, part 634) was implemented for Federal Aid highway environments and required the use of performance, Class 2 or 3 ANSI/ISEA 107 garments.
-The 23 CFR regulation applied to highway construction, maintenance, and utility workers.
+The 23 CFR rule applies to highway construction, maintenance, and utility workers.

-ANSI 107-2010 changes covered design; care labeling; requirements for background and combined-performance retroreflective materials; and photometric and physical performance requirements for retroreflective materials.
+ANSI 107-2010 changes covered design, care labeling, requirements for background and combined-performance retroreflective materials, and photometric and physical performance requirements for retroreflective materials.

 There are three different colors for background and combined-performance material from which to choose: fluorescent yellow-green, fluorescent orange-red, fluorescent red.

-It’s only after all materials have been tested against performance requirements and certificates of compliance from a third party testing laboratory have been issued, then the apparel manufacturers then assemble garments according to the design guidelines in ANSI 107-2010, Section 6.
+It’s only after all materials have been tested against performance requirements and certificates of compliance from a third-party testing laboratory have been issued, then the apparel manufacturers then assemble garments according to the design guidelines in ANSI 107-2010, Section 6.
 Only after all the materials’ performance and design requirements have been met, can a garment be labeled ANSI/ISEA 107-2010 compliant.
 To understand more about garment labeling, general marking, and instructions, see Sections 10 and 12 of the standard.

 Class 1 and 2 garments, such as vests and T-shirts, and Class 3 garment designs, such as vests with Class E pants ensembles, coveralls, outerwear, and rainwear should achieve: